hojelse/hojelse/README.md

 > I love solving problems in visually engaging ways and find satisfaction in automating the boring stuff.

-🎨 I am a graphic designer turned coder
+🎨 I am a designer turned developer

 📚 I am studying Software Development at [IT University of Copenhagen](https://itu.dk)